29th June: Today in Christian History

-June 29: Today in Christian History - The New Man Movement
+29th June: Today in Christian History - New Man Media

 On this day in Christian History, the Spanish theologian, missionary, and writer Ramon Llull, known for his efforts to convert Muslims and his early contributions to computing theory, is believed to have died on June 29, 1315.